 Nuts and bolts are a D.I.Y. inevitability.
 But the wrong spanner can slip and may damage and round off the nut or bolt head.
 An adjustable medium size wrench (200mm) is ideal if you only want one tool.
 A spanner set gives you accurate sizing within the range and slipping will be less likely.

 "I'm always going to the toolkit to get the hex keys to assemble or disassemble some furniture,” says Bunnings Tool Buyer Paul Bailey.
 Available in various sizes in sets, in metric and/or imperial measurements, these handy devices are an essential piece of kit for almost all flat-pack construction projects.

 This is your go to tool for measuring anything from timber before cutting to working out if that new couch will fit.
 When extended, the metal measure is semi rigid – a ‘stop' button holds it in place.
-The most popular and practical length is 8 metres, but you can get smaller (2 or 5 metres) or up to 30 metres.
+The most popular and practical length is 8 metres, but you can get smaller tape measures (2 or 5 metres) or up to 30 metres.

 A general-purpose timber saw is a must.
 Stanley Black & Decker National Training Manager Matt Francis says a saw's teeth per inch (TPI) indicates the type of finish it'll give you.
 “A higher number, such as 10TPI, will cut more smoothly, whereas a saw with 6TPI will have larger teeth and give you a rougher cut,” he says.